Frederick888/git-credential-keepassxc/README.md

 `--git-groups`.
 This uses the names of the groups created by `git-credential-keepassxc configure [--group <GROUP>]`.

-Note if you have more than one databases, it's recommended to use the same group name, as this option filters all results using all the group names.
+Note if you have more than one database, it's recommended to use the same group name, as this option filters all results using all the group names.

 ### By an advanced string field